wopfel/web-content-watcher/README.md

 You can configure websites you want to watch.
 See file `websites/archlinux-linux-pkg.yml` for an example.
 It notifies if the linux packages change on the Arch Linux website.

-You may call this by cron, for example once a day.
+You may call `./wcw` by cron, for example once a day.

 The notification is not implemented yet.
 The script just outputs "Content has changed" or "No new content" so far.